-In this course, we will consider the international dimensions of gender, sex and violence, largely within the context of war and conflict.
+In this course, we will consider the international dimensions of gender, sex and violence, both within the context of war and during periods of peace.
 Both academic scholarship and current policy debates are informed by powerful—and often unquestioned—assumptions about sex, gender and violence.
-Recent research has started to challenge some of these ideas, and policymakers are responding with calls for better data, increased attention to long-hidden problems, and new strategies to confront these difficult problems.
-In the course, we begin with a review of theoretical constructs, then turn to a series of policy relevant questions on the politics of sex, gender, and violence.
-Topics that we will cover include gendered causes and consequences of war (e.g., Does gender inequality cause conflict?
-Are women leaders more peaceful?
-What are the consequences of war for people of different genders?); gendered motivations for political violence; the regulation of sex and gender within armed groups, including the military, insurgencies and terrorist organizations; and wartime sexual violence.
-The course will include discussions of research design and implementation, as well as the implications of research on policy responses and interventions.
+Recent research has challenged some of these ideas, and policymakers have responded with calls for better data, increased attention to long-hidden problems, and new strategies to confront these difficult problems.
+In the course, we will consider a series of policy-relevant questions on the politics of sex, gender, and violence....
+Read more about Gender, Sex, and Violence in Global Politics

 Gender affects multiple aspects of international development, including the challenges that communities face around the world, and how organizations and governments can most effectively support these communities to achieve their goals.
 This course covers gender theory and frameworks, drawing from feminist writers and scholars from a wide variety of backgrounds and disciplines.
 We will study gender as it relates to specific topics, including labor market participation and employment, education, violence against women and girls, peace building, civil society, and women’s leadership.
 We will learn what is known in each arena, and study which approaches work well and which do not.
 This course is intended to be an introduction to gender in international development; students with extensive experience in this area should consult with the instructor if interested.
 Students of all genders are very welcome to join this course....
 Read more about Understanding Gender in International Development